grigsbyanthony/dog-day/README.md

 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)

 My partner needed a simple way to track how long their day-to-day tasks took, so I made this terrible little Chrome extension to give them a way to do it.
+This is the product of an impromtu 3-hour code jam.
 It probably won't be maintained unless they ask for new features!

 ## ✨ Features
 ### 🎨 Themes